geosub/yii-slugifier/README.md

 # Yii Slugifier component
-Translate unsave string to save for URL and FILENAME
+Translate unsafe string to save for URL and FILENAME

 ## Requirements
 * Yii 1.1.x or above